IMAGINE-Consortium/imagine/doc/source/components.rst

 — the latter are called the **active parameters**.
-The Field Factory also holds the allowed value ranges for each parameter, the default values (which are used for inactive parameters) and the prior distribution associated with each parameter.
+The Field Factory also holds the allowed value ranges for each parameter, the default values (which are used for inactive parameters) and the prior distribution associated with each (active) parameter.

 At each step the
 `Pipeline`_ request the Field Factory for the next point in parameter space,